stringsync/musicxml/README.md

 That was just issues with parsing the xsd.
 I didn't even get to the point where I could conform an xml document to an xsd file.

-For whoever wants to revisit this and make the generated client solely based off of musicxml.xsd, I highly recommend that you leverage some library that does the heavy lifting parsing for you.
+For whoever wants to revisit this and make the generated client solely based off of musicxml.xsd, I highly recommend that you leverage some library that does the heavy lifting xsd parsing for you.
 At the time of writing this, I did not find any actively maintained candidates.
-Conformance and coercision of an xml document is a separate problem.
+Conformance of an xml document against an xsd schema is a separate problem.

-All in all, rolling my own descriptor/schema library within this package (see [src/lib/schema](src/lib/schema/)) allowed me to use a structure that was more readily compatible with TypeScript.
+All in all, rolling my own descriptor/schema library within this package (see [src/lib/schema](src/lib/schema/)) allowed me to use a structure that was more compatible with TypeScript.
 I considered transforming musicxml.xsd into these descriptors, but I wrote labeling functionality that made it easy to reference logical groups.
 For example, the [<note> element](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/note/) has multiple choices for what its contents can be. musicxml.xsd does not name these choices.
 In my descriptor library, I name them making them easier